 I have written about food for many years, and am passionate about preserving and promoting the acts of cooking and eating well to benefit all of us.

-I am especially interested in stories about how we eat, food history and ethics, food and restaurant trends; and stories about global culture: how social change impacts our behaviours.
+I am especially interested in stories about how we eat, food history and ethics and food and restaurant trends.
+I also love stories about the environment and global culture, looking at how social change impacts our behaviours.
 For example I wrote about why we’re living in tiny homes, why everyone argues about when women learned to masturbate, and why LEGO should ditch its stupid sets for girls and promote gender equality.

 I spent my twenties on staff at The Independent.
 As a feature and comment writer I got the opportunity to write all sorts of stuff I care deeply about, such as equality, the environment and, of course, food.
 I reported from Brazil, Tanzania, Iceland, Argentina and the US and wrote a weekly comment page on current affairs, and the paper’s blog on green and ethical issues.